-When a person has Type 2 diabetes, the body’s resistance to insulin — a hormone that helps move sugar into cells — causes high blood glucose levels.
+Insulin resistance in people with Type 2 diabetes — a hormone that helps move sugar into cells — causes high blood glucose levels.
 This, in turn, may cause other health problems, such as damage to nerves and blood vessels, increased risk of stroke or heart disease, or kidney failure.

-Through this partnership, Virta will offer free individualized diabetes management planning to a limited number of Veterans for the length of treatment, which is typically one year.
-This small pilot of Veterans with non-insulin dependent type II diabetes is designed for 400 patients.
+Through this partnership, Virta will offer free individualized diabetes management to a limited number of Veterans for the length of treatment, which is typically one year.
+This small pilot of Veterans with non-insulin dependent Type 2 diabetes is designed for 400 patients.

-The partnership with Virta would add to the current Type 2 diabetes care offered by VA.
-Veterans would receive continuous telehealth support from Virta’s care team, comprised of medical providers and health coaches, and close guidance in following an individualized nutrition plan based on carbohydrate restriction.
-This approach, Dr. Meyer says, can lead to sustained improvement in glycemic control and weight loss.
+This partnership with Virta will add to the current Type 2 diabetes care offered by VA.
+Veterans will receive support from Virta’s care team, comprised of medical providers and health coaches, and close guidance in following an individualized low carbohydrate nutrition plan.

 Partnerships augment VA services

-Working with nongovernmental community partners supports Veterans’ freedom of choice in health care, expands access to care and services that augment what VHA offers, and exemplifies VHA’s priority of bringing Veterans quality care, wherever they are, through partnerships.
+Working with nongovernmental community partners supports Veterans’ freedom of choice in health care, and expands access to care and services that augment what VHA offers.
+This exemplifies VHA’s priority of bringing Veterans quality care, wherever they are, through partnerships.

 Learn more about OCE’s work to establish partnerships that prioritize Veterans’ health and well-being.